cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2026/standardflow.md

 ```
 </details>

-The first block tells Combine (and readers) the number of bins/observables (imax), the number of background processes (jmax) and the number of nuisance parameters (kmax).
+The first block tells  <span style="font-variant:small-caps;">Combine</span> (and readers) the number of bins/observables (imax), the number of background processes (jmax) and the number of nuisance parameters (kmax).
-The second block tells Combine where it can find the input shapes, according to the pattern `shapes [process] [channel] [file] [histogram] [histogram_with_systematics]`.
+The second block tells  <span style="font-variant:small-caps;">Combine</span> where it can find the input shapes, according to the pattern `shapes [process] [channel] [file] [histogram] [histogram_with_systematics]`.
 It is possible to use the `*` wildcard to map multiple processes and/or channels with one line.
 The histogram entries can contain the `$PROCESS`, `$CHANNEL` and `$MASS` place-holders which will be substituted when searching for a given (process, channel) combination.
 The value of `$MASS` is specified by the `-m` argument when combine.
 The final argument of the "shapes" line above should contain the `$SYSTEMATIC` place-holder which will be substituted by the systematic name given in the datacard.
 By default the observed data process name will be `data_obs`.
 The third block lists for each bin the processes contributiong to it and their rates (yields)
 Finally, the last block lists the nuisance parameters. a lnN uncertainty means that the nuisance only affects the overall normalization, while a `shape` uncertainty affects the distributions of the events.